martinkooij/pi-pico-tone/README.md

 	<tbody>
 		<tr>
 			<td><code>init(bool blocking)</code></td>
-			<td>Simple initializer: initializes the tone generator, when "blocking" is FALSE, it wil also set up dma handlers to generate the tone without help of the processor.
+			<td>Simple initializer: initializes the tone generator.
+When "blocking" is FALSE, it wil also set up dma handlers to generate a tone without help of the CPU unit.
 The system will panic in case the resources in the pi PICO are not available for the Tone generator.
 			</td>
 		</tr>
 		<tr>
 			<td><code>int init(bool blocking, bool do_panic)</code></td>
-			<td>Extended initializer: This initializes the tone generator, with the first argument determining whther dma is used, the second one, if <code>false</code>, will give a negative return value when resource cannot be claimed and 0 or positive if the resource claims were succesful.
+			<td>Extended initializer: This initializes the tone generator, with the first argument determining whether dma is used, the second one, if <code>false</code>, will give a negative return value when resource cannot be claimed and 0 or positive if the resource claims were succesful.
 			</td>
 		</tr>
 		<tr>